croudcare/attr_encrypted_authenticator/README.md

 While working in a ror project I noticed that all the encrypted attributes were (obvioulsy) strings, which means that we lose the convenience of type convertion as when we are working with regular attributes.

-As and example, imagine that we have a model user that has a birth_date.
+As an example, imagine that we have a model "user" that has the attribute "birth_date".
 Normally we would set this attribute as a datetime, and we would always work with a datetime, even if we set the value from a string.
 The following lines return a birth_date of type DateTime (nil on unconvertible value):

     User.new(birth_date: "1981-12-12")
     user.birth_date = "1992-1-1"